bright/new-www/content/blog/setting-up-logback-programmatically-in-android.md

 <center><div className="image">![A diagram showing that all the code in the app using SLF4J API is forwarded to Logback, which in turn sends the logs to Logcat appender and Crashlytics appender](/images/logback-logcat-crashlytics.png "")</div></center>

-*The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons](https://creativecommons.org/licenses/by/3.0/) 3.0 Attribution License.*

 If you're new to SLF4J and wonder how Logback is hidden behind SLF4J APIs, I recommend reading the [SLF4J manual](https://www.slf4j.org/manual.html) first.

 ## First steps